slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 llamas\] en algunos círculos, se originaron el sol, la luna y los astros.»

-Anaximander teaches that the origin of all things is "the infinite'', also translated as the Unlimited or the Undetermined.
+Anaximander teaches that the origin of all things is "the infinite", also translated as the Unlimited or the Undetermined.
 In this principle, all pairs of opposites are contained, and so are all worlds, which are released from it.
 The Unlimited produces the world in a continuous